-Pyramid scheme is a strategy adopted by marketers in order to promote a particular brand, product or service.
-In this scheme the consumers or investors are promised huge profits, based on the number of users they recruit to promote the brand.
-Most of the pyramid scheme owners recruit their first batch at seminars, personal phone calls or through mails.
-The promotion strategy is made very attractive in order to attract the maximum number of users.
-The recruiter is asked in turn bring in investors or other recruiters which will promote the product.
-Based on the number of new people joining the pyramid scheme, the initial investor receives commission.
+A pyramid scheme is a marketing strategy employed by marketers to endorse a specific brand, product, or service.
+In this scheme, consumers or investors are enticed with the promise of substantial profits, contingent on the number of users they recruit to promote the brand.
+Pyramid scheme owners often recruit their initial group through seminars, personal phone calls, or mailings, employing an attractive promotion strategy to attract maximum users.
+The recruiter is then tasked with bringing in additional investors or recruiters, and the initial investor receives a commission based on the number of new participants joining the pyramid scheme.

-Big co-op Inc, an internet shopping website was involved in operating a pyramid scam scheme from California.
-People joining the pyramid scam scheme in this company were asked to purchase a license that would reap them commissions when the sold the company products to outsiders.
-The people working for this company were even asked to sell licenses to other people in order to join the company.
-It was also recorded that no profits were made out of the products sold from the company; instead the profits were raised out of the licenses purchased by new users.
-This scheme cost about 8.2 million dollars to about 1000 residents from California.
-The owners of big co-op Inc were sentenced to 20 years of imprisonment.
+Big Co-op Inc, an internet shopping website based in California, was found to be operating a pyramid scam scheme.
+Participants in this scheme were required to purchase a license, promising them commissions when they sold the company's products to external customers.
+Additionally, employees were encouraged to sell licenses to others as part of joining the company.
+Profits were not generated from the products sold by the company; instead, they were derived from the licenses purchased by new users.
+This fraudulent scheme resulted in a financial loss of approximately 8.2 million dollars for about 1000 residents of California.
+The owners of Big Co-op Inc were subsequently sentenced to 20 years of imprisonment.

 This company was founded in early 90s, dealing in nutritional supplements.
 The company is a public company with net revenue of $790 million, which was accused of running pyramid scheme.